 (1) must, for probationary teachers, provide for all evaluations required under subdivision 2;

-(2) must establish a three-year professional review cycle for each teacher that includes an individual growth and development plan, a peer review process, the opportunity to participate in a professional learning community under paragraph (a), and at least one summative evaluation performed by a qualified and trained evaluator such as a school administrator;
+(2) must establish a three-year professional review cycle for each teacher that includes an individual growth and development plan, a peer review process, and at least one summative evaluation performed by a qualified and trained evaluator such as a school administrator;

 (3) must be based on professional teaching standards established in rule;

 (5) may provide time during the school day and school year for peer coaching and teacher collaboration;